Transfer file from desktop machine to remote server

 When attempting to download a file, if the remote file path provided is incorrect, the above mentioned error occurs.
 Make sure the remote path given is correct.

-To resolve the above error, you can increase the values for max_execution_time, memory_limit, post_max_size, and upload_max_filesize in the php.ini file.
-Refer below step.
+To resolve the above error, increase the values for max_execution_time, memory_limit, post_max_size, and upload_max_filesize in the php.ini file.
+Refer to the steps below.

 How to find PHP memory limit, max execution time, post max size, and upload max file size?